VinayKashyap06/BomberManGamePrototype/README.md

 # BomberManGamePrototype
 Popular 2D Bomber man game

---Architectutre/ Patterns Used
+-Architectutre/ Patterns Used
 -MVC
 -Singleton Pattern
 -Factory Pattern

---Data
+-Data
 -Scriptable Object is used for custom data.

---Features/Game play:
+-Features/Game play:
 -Map spawns in a 2D Array
 -Bounds spawns with Map
 -Map has random destrucible tiles